MystenLabs/sui/external-crates/move/documentation/book/src/packages.md

 ...

 [move.toolchain-version]
-compiler-version = <string> # The version of the Move compiler used to build the package, e.g. 1.21.0 edition = <string> # The edition of the Move language used to build the package, e.g. 2024.alpha flavor = <string> # The flavor of the Move compiler used to build the package, e.g. "sui"
+compiler-version = <string> # The version of the Move compiler used to build the package, e.g. "1.21.0" edition = <string> # The edition of the Move language used to build the package, e.g. "2024.alpha" flavor = <string> # The flavor of the Move compiler used to build the package, e.g. "sui"
 ```

-With that, lets now turn to the compilation process and how named addresses are
+With that, let's now turn to the compilation process and how named addresses are
 resolved, and how to use them.

 ## Named Addresses During Compilation